-Gives the recruiter a snap shot of you
+Gives the recruiter a snapshot of you

-In a covering letter you can give a brief summary of you to a new employer, allowing them to read your letter and be interested further to read your CV and hopefully invite you for an interview.
+In a covering letter, you can give a brief summary of you to a new employer, allowing them to read your letter and be interested further to read your CV and hopefully invite you for an interview.

 Summarises your skills relevant to the job you are applying for

-It allows you to summarise and focus on the key skills that they are looking for so in an A4 page you need to be able to demonstrate the most important skills that you know they are going to pick up on.
+It allows you to summarise and focus on the key skills that they are looking for so on an A4 page you need to be able to demonstrate the most important skills that you know they are going to pick up on.

 Shows how you detail written work